 As the tarmac surfaces of the city's streets break away, it is possible to see underneath something of the original street surfaces, laid out with setts inlaid into the ground, as long sections of the Royal Mile still have today.

 These stones are often mistakenly described as cobbles, the distinction being that cobbles are natural pieces of stone set into the roadway, whereas Edinburgh's setts are pieces of stone cut to a formal shape (often rectangular) before being laid.
 The purpose of streets laid with stone was to improve the experience of horses and carts - horses could achieve a more solid footing on solid stone, rather than bare dirt, and on some of the city's characteristic hills and slops, the difference between stonework and dirt could be the difference between a cart staying upright or tumbling over and spilling its cargo.

-These Victorian-era setts are periodically relaid (as evidence by large sections of streets, either in the Old or New Town areas, closed to traffic while the work is carried out) often utilising the original stones but relaying them on an improved foundation, to suit the volume of twenty-first century motor vehicle traffic.
+These Victorian-era setts are periodically relaid (as evidenced by large sections of streets, either in the Old or New Town areas, closed to traffic while the work is carried out) often utilising the original stones but relaying them on an improved foundation, to suit the volume of twenty-first century motor vehicle traffic.
 The preservation of these traditional stylings are a key part of Edinburgh's adherence to its World Heritage protection orders.

-Explore the above-ground city with my Up-Close and Personal private walking tours of Edinburgh!
+Explore the above-ground city with my private walking tours of Edinburgh!

 As with many cities of its age and status, Edinburgh has a coat of arms which can be seen in a variety of forms and depictions around the town.
 The image dates formally from 1732, although it was probably in use a lot earlier than that.

 Here's what the coat of arms looks like on an ancient carving now to be found in the courtyard of the Museum of Edinburgh, on the Canongate.